j-morano/MIRAGE/README.md

 ## Acknowledgements

-MIRAGE code is mainly based on MultiMAE, along with timm, DeiT, DINO, MoCo-v3, BEiT, MAE-priv, MAE, and mmsegmentation.
+MIRAGE code is mainly based on MultiMAE, along with timm, DeiT, DINO, MoCo-v3, BEiT, MAE-priv, MAE, mmsegmentation, and MONAI.
 We thank the authors for making their code available.

 * <https://github.com/EPFL-VILAB/MultiMAE>